 Invest Your Holiday Funds

 Do you have enough money set aside this year for holiday gifts?
 Have you been saving throughout the year?
 Where have you parked that money?
 Most people simply have the money in a savings account, earning next to no interest.

 Next year, you may want to consider investing your holiday funds in a mutual fund, certificate of deposit, or other investment.
 Those investments will give you a better chance of growing that money than a basic savings account.

-Just be careful with money that you need in a short period of time.
-Investments could see fluctuations in their price, and your investment could lose money in the short-term.
+Just be careful with the money that you need in a short period of time.
+Investments could see fluctuations in their price, and your investment could lose money in the short term.

 Save the Change

 Whether you get cash-back rewards on a credit card or you keep spare change from cash purchases in a jar, put these unexpected funds towards a holiday savings account.
 There are a lot of unique ways to trick yourself into saving money.
 Using these interesting ways will help you incrementally grow your balance almost without noticing it.

 Gifts for family and friends shouldn’t push you over your credit limit for the holidays.
 It’s better to stretch your holiday gift budget rather than frantically trying to save up enough money to please everyone with pricey gifts.